Is Filing Form ADT-1 Mandatory for First Auditor Appointment?

 - Subsequent Auditor (Section 139(1)) โ Appointment at AGM for 5 years, ADT-1 filing mandatory.

-In short, while earlier ambiguity gave companies some flexibility, the MCA has now drawn a clear line: no auditor appointment, whether first or subsequent is complete without filing ADT-1.ย Timely compliance not only prevents penalties but also enhances the companyโs credibility and governance standards in the eyes of stakeholders.
-If you are seeking for professional help then content to CRSPL Business Consultants, our experts will guide you.
+In short, while earlier ambiguity gave companies some flexibility, the MCA has now drawn a clear line: no auditor appointment, whether first or subsequent, is complete without filing ADT-1.
+Timely compliance not only prevents penalties but also enhances the companyโs credibility and governance standards in the eyes of stakeholders.
+If you are seeking professional help, then contact CRSPL Business Consultants, and our experts will guide you.